Sub6/jekyll-website/_posts/2021-05-25-android-custom-recovery.md

 ---

-There are no best custom ROM out there, but if you are new to this, it is best to start out with something generally known. **LineageOS** is one of the best known among custom ROMs.
-It is said to be one of the most stable custom ROMs available and has a wide range of supported devices.
-It is thus ideal for beginners.
+There are quite a number of various custom ROMs with different ideology or focuses.
+One is specialized in being customizable down to the core, others promise to be especially stable and so on.

+In short, there is no ultimate custom ROMs for everyone.

+But for starters, especially if you're totally new to this, there is **LineageOS**, which derived from Cyanogenmod in the past.
+It is one of the ROMs with the widest coverage for any devices ever made for Android to run on it.
+Furthermore, unless you have a Pixel phone directly maintained by Google themselves, which has Vanilla Android, LineageOS is relatively close to that Vanilla Android.

+Even if the list of officially supported devices is not nearly complete, there are still numerous unofficially supported devices maintained by various individuals, who took in LineageOS and adjusted it to run smooth on many more devices besides the officially supported one.
+The reason is the many quirks of different devices or worse, the proprietary drivers for certain components of that device.

 Of course, it is only a suggestion.
-You are free to use any other custom ROMs available for your device.
+You are free to use any other custom ROMs available for your device, if you know what you need.
 To gather more information on this, you should visit the [XDA Developer Forums](https://forum.xda-developers.com/).
 It is the best known place to find more information about your device and what custom ROM is actually available for that specific device.

 Even though the website changes sometimes, in general, many devices have their own forum for discussion.
 It is in most cases _the_ gathering spot also for developers themselves, where they can announce and share their custom ROMs to the world.